ropitz/dataarc-demo/docs/index.rst

 .. image:: _static/dataarc.jpg
    :width: 400
    :class: align-left
 The |dst| is the online interface that allows users to query the archaeological, textual, and environmental data in dataARC.
-Learn ho to filter data temporally, spatially, conceptually, and by keyword search.
+Learn how to filter data temporally, spatially, conceptually, and by keyword search.
 Use `this guide <dataarc-tool-help.html>`__ to better understand how the dynamic data visualization graphs work, how to filter and optimize your results, and also how to download your data.

 Interested in Adding your data?
 Learn how...